-With the 2008 Olympics came tales of glory and setbacks.
-Inspiring ones are aplenty—but few match up to the one of an underdog, Samia Yusuf Omar, the young Somali runner who lost the race but won the hearts of many.
+The Olympic Games bring tales of glory and setbacks.
+Inspiring ones abound, but few match up to the one of an underdog, Samia Yusuf Omar, who lost the race but won the hearts of many.
 By Laila Achmad.

 Beijing, August 2008.
 Inside the majestic ‘Bird’s Nest’ Beijing National Stadium, eight women are getting ready on each track.
 Worries and jitters show on their faces, but the fire of determination is in their eyes as they are aware that the hopes of each of their countries rest on their shoulders—or rather, feet.

 They prepare themselves on the starting line and when the gun sounds, everybody holds their breath as the speedy women sprint across the 200-metre track.
 Less than half a minute after the starting gun they dash past the finish line, led by Jamaica’s Veronica Campbell-Brown with a time of 23.04s.
 Anxious looks have given way to tired yet proud faces as they catch their breaths.
 First place or not, they have all completed their duty to their countries.